1.4.27 Harmful Sexual Behaviour

 Additionally, sexual behaviour which seems compulsive, is repeated in secrecy and continues after interventions from parents or carers, is a cause for concern.

 Both problematic and harmful sexual behaviours may involve aspects of physical and / or emotional abuse.
-Such factors require consideration within the wider context of bullying and for older young people, domestic violence and abuse.
+Such factors require consideration within the wider context of bullying and for older young people, domestic abuse.

 Practitioners must be aware of the legitimate concerns about the inappropriateness of placing labels upon children and young people, given their developmental status, for example, referring to a child or young person as a 'young sex offender' or 'young abuser' is not appropriate.
 The use of the term 'a child / or young person who displays harmful sexual behaviour' is more appropriate and accurate, as it emphasises the child or young person's developmental status first and foremost whilst acknowledging the behaviours that require attention.